neon64/dotfiles/.config/README.md

     $ dotf commit -m "Describing the change

 In conclusion: it's exactly like normal Git, just with `git` replaced with the alias `dotf` (defined in `.config/fish/config.fish`)

+## Updating your system

+To update the system, run:

+    $ up

+On ArchLinux, this will use `pacaur`, on macOS, it will use `brew`.
+It will also update various components (namely language-specific package managers).
+At the moment this includes:

+- Rust (via Rustup)
+- `npm` globally-installed packages
+- Fisherman & its plugins
+- `vim-plug` & its plugins